TDarkShadow/vivanewvegas-wabbajack/README.md

 ## POST INSTALLATION INSTRUCTIONS

 1. Navigate to the Viva New Vegas installation folder.
-2. Open the folder named **CopyContentsToRoot**.
+2. Open the folder named **Game Folder Files**.
 3. Copy everything in this folder and paste it into your Fallout New Vegas folder ("GOG/Games/Fallout New Vegas" or "steam/steamapps/common/Fallout New Vegas"). **DO NOT COPY PASTE THE FOLDER ITSELF.
 DO NOT COPY YOUR ENTIRE VIVA NEW VEGAS FOLDER.
-COPY _ONLY_ THE FILES IN THE CopyContentsToRoot FOLDER.**
+COPY _ONLY_ THE FILES IN THE "GAME FOLDER FILES" FOLDER.**
 4. Rightclick on **FalloutNVpatch.exe** and run as admin.
+Press Enter when finished.

 ## BEFORE YOU BEGIN PLAYING